diogokobbi/AZ-204-Labs/src/AZ-204-Labs/AzureStorage/BlobStorage/ManageTieredStorageWithCli/readme.md

 | az storage blob download | Download Blobs from Azure Storage to a file path. |
 | az storage blob set-tier --name <code>BlobName</code> --container-name <code>BlobContainer</code> --account-name <code>StorageAccountName</code> --tier <code>Cool</code> | Change blob tier for storing infrequently accessed/modified data |

 > ⚠️ You can switch between access tiers at any time, when and if your usage patterns change.
-The change between tiers is immediate, except when you wish to move data out of Archive.
+The change between tiers is immediate, except when you wish to move data out of Archive.<br>
 > Archive data is offline, therefore, the blob must first be rehydrated.
-The rehydration starts when we change the blob tier from Archive to either Hot or Cool.
+The rehydration starts when we change the blob tier from Archive to either Hot or Cool and takes hours to complete.
+The blob status remains as an archive until it finishes.